The Impact of Seizures After Traumatic Brain Injury (TBI)

 • Emergency plans, including medical and life insurance

-Seizures can be life-threatening and require extensive assistance as well as therapy to treat or overcome.
-Depending on the extent of the damage, a TBI may very well be the root cause of your seizures, so it’s important to seek medical attention as soon as you suffer a significant blow to the head.
+Although rare, seizures can be life-threatening.
+They usually require extensive assistance as well as therapy to treat or overcome.
+Depending on the extent of the damage, a TBI may very well be the root cause of your seizures.

 Contact Brain Injury Law